epfl-ada/ada-2023-project-statsquad3/README.md

 - LIWC
 - RoBERTa

-### Sentiment Scoring on whole data
-Inferring the sentiment on the whole data can help us visualise better these scores and refine the answers to our research questions.
-At this stage we aim to select one scoring method and use it for the remainder of the project. (see questions below)
+After this stage, we decided to select the RoBERTa method for inferring the articles' sentiment scores.
+It gave the best results on our small, manually labelled test set, and had the benefit of giving an interesting, "separable" distribution of the scores among articles (see notebooks).

 ### Sentiment Trajectory and Pattern Analysis for each subquestion: (each number corresponds to the subquestion above)
-1. For each path, the score of the starting article is compared to the other articles scores.
-Check if most articles are in the same range of the starting article (for example with root article with sentiment 0.74, then are most following articles in [0.64,0.84]?)
-2. This question is perhaps the one that will require the most creativity in visualisation, or path representation.
-We could use a dense embedding of the paths to derive some results for this question.
+1. To determine the possible effect of the starting article on the paths score, both the positivity and the negativity of the paths are analysed.
+For this, the distributions of the positive/negative percentage of the paths are compared with man-whithney tests to deduct their independance (or not).
-3. Several logic patterns could be manually created (for instance: starting positive then consistently going to negative) and compared to the real paths.
+2. Several logic patterns could be manually created (for instance: starting positive then consistently going to negative) and compared to the real paths.
 A possible framework is: given a pattern, normalise by the size, compute the MSE over the path, if the error is below a certain threshold, then the path fits the pattern.
-4. In all paths, check the extremes (|s|>0.8 for instance), look at the following and previous article scores, then we can say it is oscillating if previous or subsequent article is also extreme.
-The percentage of extreme articles followed/preceded by extreme articles could answer the question.
-5. Derive a sentiment extremeness score ($|s|$ for instance) and the rest is similar as above.
-6. We perform some clustering on the articles by their content (perhaps using another language model).
-Then it suffices to describe and analyse the distribution of the scores in each cluster, perhaps perform some hypothesis testing.
+3. To determine whether users' paths exhibit noticable oscillation, we performed a significance test on the distribution of user-selected links versus the original network links.
+Additionally, we conducted regression analyses on various models to identify factors that influence path oscillation.
+4. To analyse the effect of the target article's sentiment on the game structure, we perform a causal analysis by making a tool for viewing paths, and performing regression analysis to determine the significance of our observations.
+5. It is known that Wikipedia articles cover a wide range of topics, and sentiment within these articles of the same topic can be consistent with the subject matter.
+To investigate how sentiment is prominent within a topic, we utilised the topic data from categories.tsv dataset and studied the sentiment score of these extracted topics at different level of generality.

 ## Additional dataset:

 There are no direct additional datasets.
 The only external datasets we use are the lexicons used by some of the sentiment analysis tools.

-## Timeline and organisation:
+## Organisation and contribution of each member:

-Week 1: sentiment scoring of the whole dataset with different methods, visualisations will help us determine what method to keep.

-Week 2: split tasks across research sub-questions (see above), make visualisations to see which questions are the most interesting, give a strong causal conclusion to each research question.

-Week 3: Detailed sentiment trajectory and pattern analysis for the interesting sub questions.
-We'll delve into the sentiment data aligned with game paths, examining the influence of sentiments.
-We will try to make statistical models to answer specific questions.
-Predictive models can be made to help generating the user path for a random pair of articles.

-Week 4: Devise a data story from the analyses such that it is aligned with our statistical findings.
-Begin the webpage.

-Week 5: Cleaning the repository and wrapping up the data story webpage, host cohesive and interactive visualisations to display our outcome.

-## Questions for TA
-Should we select one sentiment scoring method or consistently compare the methods through all the analyses?
+In general, we split the tasks among the different research subquestions and sentiment analysis methods.
+Everyone contributed to the visualizations and descriptions of their own sections in the data story website, and overall everyone contributed to delineating a story out of our individual findings to make it a smooth story.

+- Minh: sentiment analysis method 3 (VADER), research subquestion 5

+- Arnaud: sentiment analysis method 4 (LIWC), research subquestion 1

+- Renyi: sentiment analysis method 2 (pattern), research subquestion 3

+- Alexandre: sentiment analysis method 1 (word lexicon), research subquestion 4

+- Brando: sentiment analysis method 5 (RoBERTa), research subquestion 5